-But this movement can result in transport mortality or DOAs (dead on arrivals).
-This KWI is a lagging indicator of welfare present as birds are caught, handled, and transported.
+Transport-related mortality also known as DOAs (dead on arrivals), is a lagging indicator for welfare since it represents the outcome of poultry that are caught, handled, loaded and transported.

 DOAs can be an indicator that the birds should have never been loaded because they were unfit for transport due to an existing health challenge, the journey included a lethal stressor (e.g., heat stress), or an incident (e.g., equipment injuries, handling errors).